ros2/ros2_documentation/source/Concepts/About-Executors.rst

    executor.add_node(node2);
    executor.spin();

 In the above example, the one thread of a Static Single-Threaded Executor is used to serve three nodes together.
 In case of a Multi-Threaded Executor, the actual parallelism depends on the callback groups.

 Callback groups
 ---------------

-The rclcpp allows assigning callbacks to different callback groups of a node.
-Such a callback group can be created by the ``create_callback_group`` function of the Node class.
-The callback group can be specified when creating a subscription, timer, etc. - for example by the subscription options:
+The rclcpp allows organizing the callbacks of a node in groups.
+Such a *callback group* can be created by the ``create_callback_group`` function of the Node class.
+Then, this callback group can be specified when creating a subscription, timer, etc. - for example by the subscription options:

 .. code-block:: cpp